In Search of the Unknown: Publication history

 Jon Peterson, for Polygon, highlighted that Dave Arneson sued TSR over Basic Set royalties in 1977.
 Peterson wrote "as Arneson's lawsuit loomed, TSR made a very pointed substitution to the contents of the Basic Set: they rotated out the Dungeon Geomorphs and Monster & Treasure Assortment booklets, replacing them with Mike Carr's In Search of the Unknown module. [...]
 It was a good idea to target a module at beginning dungeon masters — but it also had clear implications for the legal situation.
 Previously, when Arneson sought a 5% royalty on the whole contents of the Basic Set, he was effectively asking for money that was going into Gygax's pocket.
 Now, he would instead be asking for money earmarked for his friend Mike Carr".
 Carr received royalties for In Search of the Unknown when the module was sold alone and when it was included in the Basic Set.
 After the September 1979 disappearance of James Dallas Egbert III, Dungeons & Dragons received "mainstream notoriety.
 And with that, sales of the Basic Set rose dramatically.
 Right before the steam tunnel incident, the Basic Set might have sold 5,000 copies a month.
 By the end of 1979, it was trading over 30,000 copies per month, and only going up from there".
-Following Carr's financial success due to his module being included in the boxed set, Gygax changed the module included with the Basic Set to Keep on the Borderlands which was a module he wrote.
+Following Carr's financial success due to his module being included in the boxed set, Gygax changed the module included with the Basic Set to The Keep on the Borderlands, which was a module he wrote.